Children's Nutrition Image

 Lutein

-Lutein is an antioxidant, and one of two carotenoids found in high quantities in the eye.
+Lutein is an antioxidant and one of two carotenoids found in high quantities in the eye.
 The other carotenoid is zeaxanthin and they are both often found together in foods.
 The antioxidant properties of both zeaxanthin and lutein help to prevent oxidation of the lens of the eye.
 Oxidation is one of the major causes of cataracts.
 Researchers have estimated that a large proportion of the world doesn’t get the lutein they require.

 Lutein is found in kale, spinach, and other leafy greens, along with its sister carotenoid, zeaxanthin.
 While there isn’t an exact daily recommended intake of lutein, research has shown benefits after 10mg daily.
 While not the most popular foods with kids, you can add these leafy greens to sandwiches, hamburgers, and other fun foods.
+Or, blend some up in a smoothie!

 Vitamin C